gizatechxyz/Giza-Hub/awesome-giza-agents/Pendle-Agent/README.md

 [Pendle Documentation](https://docs.pendle.finance/Introduction)

-Pendle Protocol is a permissionless yield trading protocol that use tokenization to seperate yield from the underlying token.
+Pendle Protocol is a permissionless yield trading protocol that use tokenization to separate yield from the underlying token.
 To briefly summarize, any yield bearing token (in our project, we use weETH) can be wrapped into its standardized SY Pendle variant (SY-weETH).
 This SY token, which represents both the underlying non-yield token (ETH) as well as its yield bearing portion, can then be seperated and traded with two tokenized components, which are called Principal Token (PT-weETH) and Yield Token (YT-weETH).
 Through its PT-SY AMM's, Pendle Protocol allows users to trade between the potential yield and the underlying value of the token and consequently create yield markets for many popular yield bearing tokens.

 This agent focuses on the weETH, the wrapped version of the ether.fi token, which is traded between its SY and PT variants.
 To execute informed and profitable trades, agent leverages a yield prediction ZKML model for eETH, verifies its output using the its ZKML proof and ultimately compares it with the PT-SY price as well as the fixed PT-yield to automatically trade between PT-weETH and SY-weETH tokens.

 # 2. Installing Dependencies and Project Setup

-- Python 3.11 or later must be installed, we recommend using a virtual enviroment.
+- Python 3.11 or later must be installed, we recommend using a virtual environment.

 This project uses poetry as the dependency manager, to install the required dependencies simply execute: